studios-network/studios-network.github.io/VolCap/reaper.md

 3. **Connect the receiver to Computer**:
    - Use the USB-A to USB-C cable.

-## Configure Audio Settings in Reaper
+## Step 2: Configure Audio Settings in Reaper
 1. **Open Reaper**:
    - Launch Reaper on the computer.
 2. **Set Up Audio Device**: